The Fixer (novel): Censorship

-The book was banned by the board of education of the Island Trees Union Free School District in New York, which was the subject of a U.S. Supreme Court case in 1982.
+The book was one of several removed from school libraries by the board of education of the Island Trees Union Free School District in New York, which was the subject of a U.S. Supreme Court case in 1982.

+In 2022, a school district in South Carolina removed the book from its library because of a parental complaint lodged against dozens of books.
+In 2023, after a review, the book was returned to the library.
+The book is still listed on a conservative site as a book that should be of concern to parents with a rating of "minor restricted."

 In popular culture

 In episode 7 of Mad Men Season 5, the character Don Draper is seen reading the novel in bed and recommending it to his wife Megan.

+In Stephen King’s novel Doctor Sleep the character Dan Torrance recommends the novel to Abra Stone.